ahabra/speech/presentation.md

 ## Introduction

-### Declerations
+### Expectations

 1. You know JavaScript
 2. Ask if you do not understand
 3. You will learn how to write a program that can speak or understand spoken words
-4. You can use the accompanying demo to start your own speech app.
+4. You can use the accompanying demo to start your own speech app

 ### Background
 * Web Speech API: introduced by W3C in 2012